guzmanvig/GooglePhotosFramePy/README.md

 ### Running the app

-Once the previous step is done, run `bash run.sh` if you are in Linux or `run.bat` if you are in Linux.
+Once the previous step is done, run `bash run.sh` if you are in Linux or `.\run.bat` if you are in Linux.
 This should start the program.
 The first time the scripts run, the requirements are installed so it may take some time.

 You can also manually create a virtual environment and install the requirements (which is exactly what the scripts do):